-Whether the merger resulted in the implied dismissal of the Respondent’s employees.
+Whether or not the merger resulted in the implied dismissal of the Respondent’s employees.

-Whether or not respondent is a party to the Merger Agreement, there is no implied dismissal of its employees as a consequence of the merger.
+There is no implied dismissal of the respondent’s employees as a consequence of the merger.

 If respondent is a subsidiary of Unocal California, which, in turn, is a subsidiary of Unocal Corporation, then the merger of Unocal Corporation with Blue Merger and Chevron does not affect respondent or any of its employees.
 Respondent has a separate and distinct personality from its parent corporation.